-Potomac College observes the federal regulations regarding student loan requirements.
+University of the Potomac observes the federal regulations regarding student loan requirements.
 The Student Loan Code of Conduct is designed to create and ensure uniform student loan practices that focus on the best interest of borrowers.
 In this document (titled Student Loan Code of Conduct), restrictions are defined to manage the relationships among school employees, learning institutions, lender advisory board members, and student loan organizations.

 Students are encouraged to review the Student Loan Code of Conduct to learn more about the requirements governing loan regulations.
-If you have any questions about this document, please contact a financial aid representative at Potomac College.
+If you have any questions about this document, please contact a financial aid representative at University of the Potomac.

 Student Loan Code of Conduct

 a.
 “Employee” or “School employee” means any employee, agent, student financial aid contractor, director, officer or trustee of the school.
 For purposes of the Code of Provisions relating to gifts and stock ownership, this term includes family members of the Employee.
 For purposes of Paragraph 2 of this Code, this term includes family members living in the same household as the Employee.

 b.
 “School” means all colleges, campuses, departments or other components of the higher education institution adopting this Code of Conduct, including alumni associations if the associations are under the institution’s control and are not separately incorporated.